materialdigital/core-ontology/docs/patterns.md

 ### Pattern 1 - Temporal Region

-- **Purpose**: Represent moments of time when a process has started/ended.
+- **Purpose**: Specifying the boundaries of a process on the time axis.
 - **Core Properties**:
   - `bfo:occupiesTemporalRegion`
   - `bfo:properTemporalPart`